Focal Aria K2 906 Review: Still Waters Run Deep

-Focal aria k2 906 review – Focal release an Aria 906 loudspeaker with K2 sandwich cone.
+Focal release an Aria 906 loudspeaker with K2 sandwich cone.
 Noel Keywood checks it out.
+Read our Focal Aria K2 906 Review.

 Focal like using different loudspeaker cone materials – I recall both flax (Kanta) and slatefibre (Chora) in their loudspeakers – and they sounded good.
-By this I mean “neutral”, unlike the bright sound of a metal cone for example, or the quacky sound of Bextrene.
-Their Aria K2 906 I’m reviewing here uses yet another material that comes from a range of K2 car speakers that have multi-layer ‘sandwich’ cones, an idea Leak introduced long ago using polystyrene with an aluminium foil skin.
-I should note that the Aria range also use flax, and there’s an Aria 906 with flax cone, but I’m looking at a K2 coned variant here.
+I mean “neutral,” unlike the bright sound of a metal cone, for example, or the quacky sound of Bextrene.
+The Aria K2 906 I’m reviewing here uses yet another material from a range of K2 car speakers with multi-layer ‘sandwich’ cones, an idea Leak introduced long ago using polystyrene with an aluminum foil skin.
+I should note that the Aria range also uses flax, and there’s an Aria 906 with a flax cone, but I’m looking at a K2 coned variant here.

 Focal aria k2 906 review